bytecodealliance/cranelift/CONTRIBUTING.md

 Anyone may submit a pull request, and anyone may comment on or review others' pull requests.
 Pull requests are merged by members of the [Core Team].

+We generally squash sequences of incremental-development commits together into logical commits (though keeping logical commits focused).
+Developers may do this themselves before submitting a PR or during the PR process, or Core Team members may do it when merging a PR.
+Ideally, the continuous-integration tests should pass at each logical commit.

 Core Team members may push minor changes directly, though should create PRs for significant changes.